b. 1920, Berlin

 —Martin Blaszko

 The sculptures of Martin Blaszko are monuments to order and harmony, assuming a grandeur that belies their often intimate size.
-Conceived as a reflection of a highly structured cosmos, Blaszko’s endeavor to balance opposing horizontal and vertical tensions informed the understanding of his sculptures at a universal scale.
 “My faith in the existence of universal harmony,” the artist writes, “leads me to find a certain relationship between man and the universe.
 It also leads me to give a monumental character to my works, in spite of the fact that I realize how small man is relative to the size of the universe.”
-Often photographed outdoors against a backdrop of sky, his sculptures enact their own shift in scale, assuming a stoic and timeless grace, whether sleek and highly finished or foregrounded rough materiality.
+Often photographed outdoors against a backdrop of sky, Blaszko's sculptures enact their own shift in scale, assuming a stoic and timeless grace, whether sleek and highly finished or foregrounding a rough materiality.

 Born in Germany in 1920, Martin Blaszko fled his home country in the face of rising fascism.
 Settling in Poland in 1933, the young artist studied with both Henryk Barczyński and Jankel Adler before he moved to Paris, where he met the painter Marc Chagall.
 In 1939, the family arrived in Argentina and would have continued onward to Bolivia but for a chance encounter with a Yiddish-speaking man who persuaded them to stay in Buenos Aires.
 By the middle of the 1940s, Blaszko would begin to make a name for himself as a painter within the young, progressive avant-garde scene in Buenos Aires, spearheaded by those who advocated a revolutionary approach to geometric abstraction.
 Blaszko befriended one such figure, Carmelo Arden Quin, at an exhibition staged at the home of the Bauhaus-trained photographer Grete Stern.
 It was there, Blaszko remembers, that he " . . . discovered those cold and calculated paintings, rendered with straight lines and devoid of any curves, which had an enormous effect on me.
 I became fascinated by the logic and serenity of these works.
 This is how I encountered the work by Carmelo Arden Quin for the first time.”